taylorlapeyre/basicwardrobe.info/_includes/outerwear.md

 ### A Coat
 ![](/assets/images/coat.png)

-For the times when the weather gets particuraly cold, a coat can be your best friend.
-When considering a coat, wool is the only material that you should consider.
+A coat can be your best friend when the weather gets particuraly cold.
+Wool is the only material that you should consider for a proper coat.
 For this reason, many people prefer a pea coat as the go-to option.
-A pea coat is a very well-established item with a rich history that pairs well with many other clothes.
-I would be quick to recommend it.
+While a pea coat is a very well-established item with a rich history, it can sometimes be a bit dressy for casual use.
+Use your discretion, and choose a shorter length coat if you plan to wear it casually.

 - [Schott 32 Oz.
 Melton Wool Naval Pea Coat][schott]
 - [J. Crew University Coat][jcrew]